andreas-ka/explore-sthlm-api/README.md

 ## Agile Workflow
 ### Github Project Board
 I utilized the Kanban project board on GitHub to develop this API using Agile principles right from the start.
-The project board allowed me to create user stories that served as guidelines for me to follow and test during the development process.
+The project board allowed me to create user stories that were guidelines for me to follow and test during the development process.

 To effectively manage the project, I created a Milestone for each app (model) I developed.
 These milestones helped me outline the individual sprints of the project.
 Within each milestone, I included the relevant user stories for the developers to work on.
 By adopting this approach, I ensured a structured and iterative development process.
 ![screenshot](./images/user_storys_kanban.png)